enricobn/scalajs-shell/README.md

 scalajs-shell
 ================
-A shell like javascript library
+A javascript library written in scalajs to make a shell in the browser.

-thanks
+Thanks
 ======
-typewrter sound for demo from http://www.soundjay.com/
+typewriter sound for demo from http://www.soundjay.com/